The Pleasure of Finding Things Out

+The Pleasure of Finding Things Out: The Best Short Works of Richard P. Feynman is a posthumous collection of interviews, speeches, lectures, and articles by the American physicist Richard Feynman.
+It was edited by Jeffrey Robbins and published by Perseus Books in 1999.
+The foreword is by Freeman Dyson.

-The Pleasure of Finding Things Out is a collection of short works from American physicist Richard Feynman, including interviews, speeches, lectures, and printed articles.
-Among these is his famous 1959 lecture "There's Plenty of Room at the Bottom", his report on the Space Shuttle Challenger disaster, and his speech on scientific integrity in which he coined the term "cargo cult science".
-The original foreword was written by Freeman Dyson.
+The book reprints thirteen pieces, including the 1959 lecture "There's Plenty of Room at the Bottom", Feynman's minority report on the Space Shuttle Challenger disaster, and the 1974 Caltech commencement address in which he coined the term "cargo cult science".
+The opening chapter is a transcript of his 1981 interview for the BBC series Horizon, later shown in the United States on Nova.

+Contents

+The volume collects the following pieces: